dart-lang/language/working/augmentation-libraries/feature-specification.md

 It is a compile-time error if:

-*   The augmented constructor has a body.
+*   The augmented factory constructor has a body.

 #### Extension types